-Kunta’s life took a transformative turn when she was invited to join a mothers group organised by Plan International in partnership with HANDs Nepal.
-The group was part of the Child Dream project, aiming to empower parents, caregivers, and community organisations to provide children with the care and services they need to grow up healthy and reach their full potential.
+Two years ago, Kunta was invited to join a mothers group meeting organised by Plan International in partnership with HANDs Nepal.
+Forming part of the Child Dream project, we are supporting parents, caregivers and community organisations to provide children with the care and services they need to grow up healthy and reach their full potential.

 “At parenting sessions, I learnt new skills such as using old clothes to make toys for my children.
 I learnt about the importance of stimulating the five senses for my child’s overall development.
 I chose colourful clothes for the toys, spoke to my belly during my pregnancy, ate nutritious food including fish and meat, and listened to all the stories and songs.”

 Kunta says she and her husband have recently decorated their son’s bedroom, putting up colourful pictures with positive messages.
 “I help my elder son to draw and colour his homework.
 I collect his drawings and put them on the wall to show my appreciation.
-He loves it when I do that,” explains Kunta.
+He loves it when I do that.”

 About the project

 The Child Dream project is being implemented in five districts of Nepal; Makwanpur, Sunsari,